haxxin/win64_docker-examples/README.md

 **WARNING(JEFF):** Please do not try to install the Docker packages from either your distribution nor especially some random site on the net.
 The official [installation script][90] does a fine job of preparing the environment and getting things set up the best way possible for the end-user to start off with.
 Anybody whom gains access to your host via the Docker daemon (or one of its containers) automatically gains system privileges.
 You have been warned!

 - [Docker with WSL2][0]; I shall base my instructions off Debian 12 "Bookworm"
-  * `sudo apt install apt-transport-https ca-certificates curl software-properties-common -y`
+  * `sudo apt install -y apt-transport-https ca-certificates curl software-properties-common`
 - begin fresh and uninstall existing Docker environment if yours is in question
   - uninstall; Powershell w/ usage of the [Chocolately repositories][99]
     * `choco.exe uninstall docker docker-cli docker-machine docker-engine`